schaefer-dev/schaefer-dev.github.io/index.md

 <img class="profile-picture" src="me.jpg">

 Hi!
 My name is Daniel and I am a German M.Sc.
-Computer Science student at University of Saarland, Saarbruecken and currently in the process of writing my masters thesis in the field of synthesis at the [Reactive Systems Group](https://www.react.uni-saarland.de).
+Computer Science fresh graduate at University of Saarland, Saarbruecken.
+I submitted my thesis on the seventh of september with an average grade of 1.4 at that point in time.
+Thesis grading is still pending and might result in slight changes of my final grade.
+I wrote my masters thesis in the field of synthesis at the [Reactive Systems Group](https://www.react.uni-saarland.de).

 ## Short Bio

-My main interests at university are the fields of embedded systems and operating systems and verification of such systems.
+My main interests at university were the fields of embedded systems and operating systems and verification of such systems.
 However, I intentionally visted a broad selection of courses at university to develop skills in a variety of fields.

 I very much enjoy the 'challenge' of writing 'low-level' code.
 In my time as a student this usually resulted in me writing efficient Code in C. Recently I discovered Rust which sparked my interest a couple of times already in the past, mainly because of the strong guarantees (safe) rust code gives by design while getting reasonably close to C performance.
 This time I actually gave it a serious shot and so far I have been really happy with my decision.